Expectations influence perception.

 People who are victims of natural disasters, like hurricanes and earthquakes, usually escape having psychological baggage weigh them down for long afterwards.
 People who are victims of disasters caused by humans, like the Exxon Valdez, have a higher rate of mental trauma.
 But at least that was an accident.

-What would be the label for health care professionals conspiring to injure the victim while believing their own malarkey?
+What would be the label for health care professionals conspiring to injure the victim while believing in their own malarkey?

 It is not uncommon for people never to recover spiritually from having a group of people singling them out for unjust, and sometimes life-ruining, treatment.